Jaza/copernicus-api/README.md

 1. Copy `.example.env` to `.env` and set variables as required
 1. `npm run create-tables`
 1. Preview your project: `npm run watch-server`
+1. Go to `http://localhost:3000/swagger-html/` to CRUD away at the API

+## Building

-1. Build and run the project in JS: `npm run build && npm run start`
+To build and run the project in JS: `npm run build && npm run start`

+## Testing

-1. Run unit tests: `npm run test`
+To run unit tests: `npm run test`

 ## Publishing new releases